Acceleration radiation from vibrating atoms in Schwarzschild spacetime: (3+1) outlook

 while for isotropic angle averages one may replace $|Y_{\ell m}|^2$ by $(2\ell+1)/(4\pi)$.

 Two practical routes suggest themselves for quantitative (3+1) estimates: (i) For $\omega R_0\ll1$, use the known asymptotics of $V_\ell(r)$ to approximate $|\mathcal{T}_{\omega\ell}|^2$ (exponentially small for $\ell\ge1$), confirming s-wave dominance and giving controlled corrections to Eq. \eqref{eq:per_harmonic}; (ii) Compute $|\mathcal{T}_{\omega\ell}|^2$ by integrating Eq. \eqref{eq:reg_wheel} outward from the horizon with purely ingoing boundary conditions, extract $A_{\omega\ell}^{\rm out}$ at large $r_*$, and insert into Eq. \eqref{eq:3+1_gen}.
-The Floquet/Bessel factor $\mathcal{J}_n$ and the universal $2\pi/\Omega$ remain as in (1+1).\\ As a final remark, the state choice in (3+1) may still be Boulware, Unruh, or Hartle–Hawking vacua.
+The Floquet/Bessel factor $\mathcal{J}_n$ and the universal $2\pi/\Omega$ remain as in (1+1).

+As a final remark, the state choice in (3+1) may still be Boulware, Unruh, or Hartle–Hawking vacua.
 The derivation above mirrors our (1+1) Boulware analysis; switching to Unruh/Hartle–Hawking amounts to replacing the mode occupations and adding stimulated terms in the standard way, without altering the resonant skeleton of Eq. \eqref{eq:3+1_gen}.
 This provides a clear path from our baseline (1+1) formulas to phenomenology at $\mathscr{I}^+$ with curvature-induced filtering by $|\mathcal{T}_{\omega\ell}|^2$.